 #6 – Oil Spills

-Baking soda is a natural for cleaning up oil spills on the floor of your garage or shop.
-Simply cover the spill with dry baking soda and let it sit for 15 minutes or so.
+Baking soda is a natural for cleaning up crude oil spills and remove oil stains on the garage floor.
+Simply cover the oil leak or stain with dry baking soda and let it sit on the surface of the concrete floor for 15 minutes or so.
 It will soak up the oil, and you can use a broom or shop vac to whisk it away.
+See how it effectively removes the grease stains in just a short span of time.

 #7 – Remove Rust & Polish Chrome